Experiencing Peace Of Mind CT

 You may need medications that require routine blood work and perhaps electrocardiograms (EKGs) in collaboration with your PCP.
 We do not charge for time communicating with other providers.
 However, your other providers may charge you for any communication, in which case we cannot be held responsible for any additional charges you incur.

-Unfortunately, our services do not include the cost of the medications, lab work, or other diagnostic testing your treatment may require.
+Unfortunately, our services do not include the cost of the medications, lab work, or other diagnostic testing your treatment plan may require.
 Your insurance plan should cover prescriptions and diagnostics ordered by a provider who does not accept insurance if sent to a pharmacy or laboratory that accepts your insurance plan.
 We encourage you to check with your insurance.

 We reserve anxiolytics, hypnotics, and stimulants as a last resort unless it is the recommended treatment for your diagnosis.
 Please expect that we will always attempt to treat first with medications that do not have habit-forming properties.